Leaf: Characteristics of the petiole

 The overgrown petioles of rhubarb (Rheum rhabarbarum) are edible.

-Leaves which have a petiole (leaf stalk) are said to be petiolate.
+Leaves that have a petiole (leaf stalk) are said to be petiolate.
 Sessile (epetiolate) leaves have no petiole, and the blade attaches directly to the stem.
 Subpetiolate leaves are nearly petiolate or have an extremely short petiole and may appear to be sessile.
 In clasping or decurrent leaves, the blade partially surrounds the stem.
 When the leaf base completely surrounds the stem, the leaves are said to be perfoliate, such as in Eupatorium perfoliatum.
 In peltate leaves, the petiole attaches to the blade inside the blade margin.
 In some Acacia species, such as the koa tree (Acacia koa), the petioles are expanded or broadened and function like leaf blades; these are called phyllodes.
 There may or may not be normal pinnate leaves at the tip of the phyllode.
 A stipule, present on the leaves of many dicotyledons, is an appendage on each side at the base of the petiole, resembling a small leaf.
 Stipules may be lasting and not be shed (a stipulate leaf, such as in roses and beans), or be shed as the leaf expands, leaving a stipule scar on the twig (an exstipulate leaf).
 The situation, arrangement, and structure of the stipules is called the "stipulation".